-- The organisation must use GST invoices, retain records and file GST returns. - When you stop your registration, you must pay GST on the open (current) market value of any business assets you keep for private use.
+- The organisation must provide and retain taxable supply information and file GST returns. - When you stop your registration, you must pay GST on the open (current) market value of any business assets you keep for private use.
 If you acquired the asset before 1 October 1986, the adjustment would be the lesser of cost price and the open market value. - Accounting for GST becomes difficult if non-liable income is involved, or if some assets are used for exempt purposes and others for business purposes. - If someone within the organisation completes the GST returns, there may be problems if that person's services become unavailable and their experience is lost.